CypressJack/workflow/README.md

 Workflow guide for the Stikky Dev Team when it comes to Git & Collaboration

 # Summary
-Git can appear overly complex to use at first glance, but with a little practice it is the single most powerful tool a team can use for collaboration when working on project.
+Git can appear overly complex to use at first glance, but with a little practice it is the best tool a team can use for collaboration when working on code project

 # Setup
 ## Installation